 The past week's Womens' Marches and the punching of the nazi Richard Spencer say more than any list of political articles could.
-Instead, here's a list to help overcome the melancholia that has filled the organs of everything.
-Galenic humourial theory associated melancholia with the Earth, autumn, the cold and dry, but also with the creative mind.
-I do tend towards these things, so I guess it makes sense.
+Instead, here's a list to help overcome the melancholia that seems to permeate everything at the moment.
+Interestingly, Galenic humourial theory associated melancholia with the Earth, autumn, the cold and dry, but also with the creative mind.

-The photo above is by Vivian Fu, who was one of the first photographers I started following back in 2009.
-Her picnic from December 2016 was a joy to see on my timeline, lifting my out of the winter blues and into the heights of summer.
-As much as I love wearing my heavy wool coat and hats, there's little better than spending a month or two entirely in shorts, on grass, and warm concrete.
+The photo above is by Vivian Fu, one of the first photographers I started following back in 2009.
+Her picnic from December 2016 was a joy to see on my timeline, lifting me out of my winter blues and into the shining summer.
+As much as I love wearing my heavy wool coat and hats, there's little better than spending months wearing shorts and sitting on warm concrete.
 I'm planning on having as many picnics as possible in the coming year.

 The home must be bright, luminous, without pictures, and there should be many fragrant things there, and everyone in the home must be beautiful to behold… and they must say lighthearted things.
 How to Cure Melancholy, c.
 1303 on Ask the Past.
 I'm sure I post something from Ask the Past at least once a month.
 I suppose it just shows that you don't always needs enlightenment rationalism and modernist aesthetics to power clickbait.

 If I was a well-regarded Philosopher, this is the entry my Wife would copy into my diary after my death, just before handing it over to my biographer.Your Daily Routine on Discotheque Confusion.
 Just before Christmas I was thinking about those daily plans by authors & artists and why anyone, let alone myself, would want to be in a constant state of comparison & self criticism that really is quite toxic.
 Stevie's note of the artifice of these plans was refreshing - still, it sounds ideal.